iluwatar/java-design-patterns/function-composition/README.md

 > Function composition is an act or mechanism to combine simple functions to build more complicated ones.
 Like the usual composition of functions in mathematics, the result of each function is passed as the argument of the next, and the result of the last one is the result of the whole.

 **Programmatic Example**

+In the functional programming paradigm, function composition is a powerful technique.
+For instance, in Java, you can use higher-order functions to compose operations like multiplying and squaring numbers.

+Using Java's functional interfaces, we can define simple functions and compose them.
+Here's how function composition works in Java.

 Let's start with defining two simple functions.
 In this case, we have a function `timesTwo` that multiplies its input by 2, and a function `square` that squares its input.